 To deliver and maintain our 24/7 emergency response for our community, the Sturt SES Operations and Support Team utilises volunteers to assist with:

-Sturt SES is not actively recruiting directly into non-operational positions.
-However, we encourage you to please contact us today to learn how you can help us serve our community.
+We encourage you to please contact us today to learn how you can help us serve our community.